 7 Things You Do In the Morning That Make You Feel Tired All Day

-If you’re dragging right now, don’t be so quick to blame last night.
+If you’re struggling to wake up in the morning and dragging all day, don’t be so quick to blame last night.

 While poor sleep is one of the biggest reasons many of us feel exhausted, there are actually several other culprits—and some of them start before you even leave your house.
 But that’s a good thing, because you’re totally in control of these morning habits.
 Here’s how to overcome them so you feel alert all day.